jenkinsci/git-tag-message-plugin/README.md

 ## Example

-At [iosphere](https://iosphere.de/), we used this in the process of automatically building and distributing beta versions of our mobile apps:
+One example usage of this plugin is in the process of automatically building and distributing beta versions of mobile apps:

 1. Commit some code
 2. Write or generate release notes, e.g. `./generateChangelog.sh > /tmp/changes`